 Read extensively about your topic.
 Not just online, but also in real life.
-When you are building a collection, building a reference library alongside it will help you grow in knowledge and appreciation of your chosen field.
+When you are responsible for a collection, building a reference library alongside it will help you grow in knowledge and appreciation of your chosen field.
 Reading about your topic will uncover facts, huge or small, that add to the joy of working with your own collection.

 2. Seeing and touching